 - Each class has its own Behaviour Book.
-This is filled in daily and should be a record of every child who has moved off the starter Green colour on the Behaviour Tree. - Records for poor behaviour in the behaviour book should include: what happened, when and where they occurred. - Each week, a member of the Senior Leadership Team will monitor the Behaviour Books and talk to each child who has made poor behaviour choices individually in order for them to learn from it and make the right choices the following week.
+This is filled in daily and should be a record of every child who has moved off the starter Green colour on the Behaviour Tree. - Reasons for poor behaviour choices, as well as when and where they occurred should be written in the book to help track patterns. - Each week, a member of the Senior Leadership Team will monitor the Behaviour Books and identify those children who are regularly using 'blocker' behaviour.
+Appropriate action will be taken starting at missing Golden Time to contacting parents. - During the monitoring, the SLT member will talk to each child who has made poor behaviour choices individually in order for them to learn from it and make the right choices the following week. - Any child sent to another adult will take their Behaviour Book.